-Eyelid Surgery Los Angeles, CA
+Eyelid Surgery Los Angeles and Beverly Hills, CA

 Upper and lower eyelid droopiness, fat bulging, and wrinkling are frequently the first signs of facial aging.
 Dr. Hughes can perform correction of the both eyelids (blepharoplasties) together or separately depending upon patient preference and needs.
 These are frequently performed in conjunction with face and neck lift and/or brow lift to improve the entire face.
 Upper and lower eyelids can be performed on an outpatient basis in less than one hour.

 The upper and lower eyelid surgeries remove excess skin and fat that may have developed as a result of heredity or during the aging process.
 The scars are hidden in natural skin crease for the upper eyelid procedure.
 The scars are hidden in the shadow of the lash line for the lower eyelid procedure.
 Upon scar maturation, the scars are virtually undetectable.

 Dr. Kenneth Hughes Voted Best Eyelid Surgery Doctor in Beverly Hills, Los Angeles